refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

   Current workaround: `sudo logrotate -v -f /etc/logrotate.conf`. verbose and force rotate

-  Possible related to cron service, which need to ve restarted to have the same clock with new timezone setted on the machine.
+  Possible related to cron service, which need to be restarted to have the same clock with new timezone setted on the machine.

 * (*Fully solved*) Assymetry network performance in LAN, master to cn direction can only run in 666Mb (2/3Gbit).